citysciencelab/cut-storytelling-tool/doc/config.json.md

 WFS-T module to visualize (*GetFeature*), create (*insert*), update (*update*) and delete (*delete*) features of a Web Feature Service (*WFS*) which is able to receive transactions.
 To use this tool, a WFS-T layer must be provided.
 For more configuration information see **[services.json](services.json.md)**.

-When editing properties of a feature / adding properties to a new features, the available values including its label is based on the layers configured `gfiAttributes`.
+When editing properties of a feature / adding properties to a new features, the available values including its label are based on the layers configured `gfiAttributes`.
 For more information see **[services.json](services.json.md)**.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|